Clash by Night: Contemporary

-In another contemporary review, New York Times critic A.H.
-Weiler wrote that the film "... lacks conviction and distinction despite its hard-working principals. ...
+In a review for The New York Times, critic A. H. Weiler wrote: "Mr. Odets' play never is the sum of some of its parts.
+It lacks conviction and distinction despite its hard-working principals. ...
 Miss Stanwyck is professionally realistic in the role.
 Paul Douglas is a physically convincing portrait of the simple, muscular and trusting Jerry.
 But it is difficult to take his extreme idealistic devotion."